 The most important thing to remember is that Exness is a technology-driven Market Maker, relying on its own sophisticated market, risk, pricing and execution models to create a digital marketplace.
 As such, how Exness quotes will reflect this bespoke approach to what Exness does.

 When Exness quotes an instrument, the following processes all occur:

 A matching engine attempts to match buy orders and sell orders when an order is opened, ideally finding matches based on current supply and demand.
 Orders that aren’t matched are fulfilled by Exness providing its own liquidity to execute the order.

 This is a very important part of the service Exness provides, as matching ensures Exness does not profit off of the trading result of its traders.

 Order and pricing

 Market activity is the primary influence on what the best bid or ask price is at any moment.
 Buyers and sellers are constantly placing orders, pending orders, or limit orders and all of these actions dynamically inform pricing.
-Since the bid and ask prices are always changing, so too does the spread.
+Since the bid and ask prices are constantly changing, so too does the spread.

 Though spreads are impacted by many things, volatility and liquidity are key, with spreads becoming a measure of the markets’ uncertainty and risk.
-The spread is the source of profit for Exness.
+The spread is the source of revenue for Exness.
 Spread is dictated by asynchronous price-data feeds, as well as pricing models that use various mathematical models, trust models, real-time algorithms and adjustments.